The Kings Park/Kings Glen PTA is proud to announce the Care to Share initiative is back.

 Of course, students are encouraged to eat the meals they purchase and to take home their leftovers; however, it has been observed that many students do neither and unopened, packaged food ends up in the trash.

 Care to Share baskets will be in the cafeterias to collect unopened school lunch food.
 PTA Volunteers collect this food and take it to Food for Others.
+KP and KG are proud to join many other schools in the county in this effort.
+The toolkit has more information about this movement.

 Kings Park students can donate school purchased items (non-perishable & unopened) such as unpeeled oranges & apples, juice cups, crackers, and muffins.